Chile: Market Profile

 Concerning foreign exchange, Chile does not impose any limits on the amount of currency derived from trade operations that can be brought in or out of the country, although Chilean exporters and importers with a total export or import value of US$5 million or higher on an FOB basis in any single year are required to provide certain information to Chile’s Central Bank.

 Over the past two decades, Chile has developed an extensive web of FTAs with a range of partner countries in the Americas, Asia, Europe and the Pacific region.
 Specifically, Chile has signed FTAs with more than 90% of its trade partners, including Australia, China, Hong Kong, India, Japan, Mexico, the US, the EU and South Korea.
 Moreover, Chile is the only member of the Trans-Pacific Partnership (TPP) Agreement, which was formally signed by its 12 signatories in February 2016 although the new US president Donald Trump signed an executive order formally withdrawing the US from the trade deal in January 2017, to have a free trade agreement in place with every other TPP member.
+Despite the absence of the US from the agreement, the remaining 11 TPP nations officially agreed on key aspects of the trade pact on 11 November 2017 and aimed to sign the document in early 2018.

 On 18 November 2005, Chile signed its FTA with China, which entered into force on 1 October 2006.
 Roughly half of China’s exports to Chile in value terms were afforded duty-free treatment upon entry into force of the agreement.
 Duties for an additional 21% of China’s exports are to be phased out in equal stages over a five-year period, while duties on 26% of China’s exports will be phased out over a ten-year period.
 Only some 3% of China’s exports are excluded from the scope of the free trade agreement.
 Products subject to five-year staging is now tariff-free (since 1 January 2010), while products subject to ten-year staging currently face a 2.4% duty rate.
+In November 2017, the Sino-Chilean FTA completed its upgrade, making it China’s first FTA upgrade with a Latin America country.

 On 13 April 2008, China and Chile signed the Supplementary Agreement on Service Trade to the Free Trade Agreement.
 According to the agreement, China’s 23 sectors and sub-sectors, including service in sector of computer, management and consulting, real estate, mining, environment, sports and air transport, and Chile’s 37 sectors and sub-sectors, including service in sector of legal service, construction and architecture, engineering, computer, R&D, real estate, advertisement, management and consulting, mining, manufacturing, leasing, distribution, education, environment, tourism, sports and air transport were also opened up to each other under the WTO commitments.